 As crossword maker in The Age and Sydney Morning Herald, as well as Wordplay columnist with Spectrum, David Astle is a full-time word nerd.
 You might even catch his words and tangents on ABC Radio Melbourne, most weeknights 7-10pm.

-Other books include Riddledom (a mind-trip of conundrums), the chequered history of Cluetopia, plus the manual-cum-memoir, Puzzled.
+Other books include his new kids' dictionary - 101 Weird Words (and 3 Fakes), plus the mind-tripping Riddledom, as well as the crossword's chequered history Cluetopia, plus the manual-cum-memoir, Puzzled.
 To complete the set are the two pocketbooks: Puzzles & Words – and Puzzles & Words 2.

 David also composes such diversions as Wordwit and Omega for Fairfax.
 While on telly you can catch his regular word spots on News Breakfast, looking at Hinglish, Trumpish or whatevs.